Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/topicpapers_tgraph_3_pr_prpcr.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-Write down the coordinates of point 𝐴
+Write down the coordinates of point $A$.

 </div>